DevExpress-Examples/asp-net-web-forms-grid-extended-keyboard-functionality/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4473/)**
 <!-- run online end -->

-This example demonstrates how to extended keyboard functionality to allow users to to edit, delete, or add new rows with a keyboard.
+This example demonstrates how to extend keyboard functionality to allow users to edit, delete, or add new rows with a keyboard.

 ## Implementation Details